Crich opening hours: Monday Closed - Bread available at Crich Butchers. Tuesday - Friday 8am - 5pm. Saturday 8.30am - 4.30pm. Sunday 9am - 4.30pm

 Regularly we are at:

 Tempt your taste buds with a delicious special pizza which changes every week.
-On Wednesday 6 March it is Pizza Bianco & salad - Robiola, Ricotta and Buffalo Mozzarela cheeses, thyme and oregano topped with salad of rocket and cherry tomatoes.
+On Wednesday 23 April it is Bacon, egg, grana padano and rocket.

 I have added some new toppings to the list for the first half of 2014 so check out what I am planning on the pizza menu page.
 If you have any suggestions, just drop me an email!